Fred Barney Taylor: Early life and career

-In 2007 he directed The Polymath or, The Life and Opinions of Samuel R. Delany, Gentleman.
-The film was received positive critical reception.
+In 2007 Taylor directed The Polymath or, The Life and Opinions of Samuel R. Delany, Gentleman.
+It was voted Best Documentary Feature at the 2008 Philadelphia International Gay and Lesbian Film Festival and was an official selection of the 2008 International Festival of Films on Art, Montreal, London International LGFF, Frameline (San Francisco GLFF), Outfest (Los Angeles GLFF), Reeling (Chicago International GLFF), and Seattle GLFF.
+The film received positive critical reception.
 The New Yorker said: "Taylor's understated direction, featuring simple images that prod Delany's recollections gently along, makes the film a lively and thoughtful look at a deeply lived-in life."
-Jump Cut said that "Taylor's film illustrates Delany's life through a series of what Roland Barthes called biographemes (preferences, inflections, details to which the author might be distilled)."
-It was voted Best Documentary Feature, 2008 at the Philadelphia International Gay and Lesbian Film Festival and was an official selection of the 2008 International Festival of Films on Art, Montreal, London International LGFF, FRAMELINE (San Francisco GLFF), OUTFEST (Los Angeles GLFF), REELING (Chicago International GLFF), Seattle GLFF.
+Writing in Jump Cut, Nicholas de Villiers described the film as “a double portrait.
+It is at once an affectionate portrayal of the prolific science fiction author and cultural critic known to his friends as “Chip” and a picture of New York City’s changing queer sexual landscape,” adding that: "Taylor's film illustrates Delany's life through a series of what Roland Barthes called biographemes (preferences, inflections, details to which the author might be distilled)."